victor-gil-sepulveda/pyProCT/README.md

 	}
 }
 ```
-This is an example of _global_ section.
+This is an example of _"global"_ section.
 It describes the work environment (workspace) and the type of scheduler that will be built.
+Defining
-Defining the subfolders of the wokspace is not mandatory, however it may be convenient in some scenarios (for instance, in serial multiple clustering projects, sharing the _tmp_ folder would lower the disk usage as at each step it will be ooverwritten).
+the subfolders of the wokspace is not mandatory, however it may be convenient in some scenarios (for instance, in serial multiple clustering
+projects, sharing the _tmp_ folder would lower the disk usage as at each step it will be overwritten).

 This is a valid global section using a serial scheduler and default names for workspace inner folders:
 ```JSON